Mikhail-Nady099/Pass2Formation/README.md

 pip install tensorflow pandas numpy matplotlib seaborn scikit-learn
 ```

 The dataset used is the publicly available PFF FC 2022 World Cup dataset (JSON event files).
 Download it from the official source and place it in a `data/` folder (not included in this repo due to size).
 The code assumes a relational database setup (e.g., via SQL) for efficient querying, as described in Section 2.1 of the paper.

-The processed data that we used is uploaded in our drive files and it is public shared in the view version for public.
+The processed data that we used is uploaded in our Google Drive folder and is publicly shared (view-only): [FIFA 2022 Data](https://drive.google.com/drive/folders/1QmnNRFq8CGiphT8okvOTOK8zBPUM4kFJ).

+Additionally, the processed data for the first model version submitted in the abstract 1st phase is available here: [Abstract Phase Data](https://drive.google.com/drive/folders/1H8gdohJ2YYnpLNmVtPIgYbxe5_ZjbBot).

 ## How to Use

 1. **Setup Dataset**:
    - Organize the JSON event files into a relational database with tables for possession events, player locations, ball locations, and metadata (as per Section 2.1).
    - Normalize positions to pitch dimensions and unify offense direction.

-   - You can run the code on google colab but change the output pathes in the code to your path in your drive.
-But the data input path is in our drive and shared public and you can download the data.
+   - You can run the code on Google Colab.
+The data input paths in the code point to the shared Drive folder [FIFA 2022 Data](https://drive.google.com/drive/folders/1QmnNRFq8CGiphT8okvOTOK8zBPUM4kFJ), so you can access it directly if you mount your Drive, or download the files to your own Drive/local setup.
+Change output paths in the code to your preferred location.
 2. **Run Baseline Model**:
    - Open `Baseline_Model/Pass2Formation_LSTM_Baseline_Model.ipynb`.
    - Load Group B data (non-reserved teams).